OPEN MARKET LISTING AND BOOKING HELP SERVICE FOR INDEPENDENT MOVING HELPERS

 #2) HOW THE LISTING SERVICE WORKS

-When you list your services on A Great Moving Crew's free Open Market Listing And Booking Help Service as a freelance independent moving-help contractor, your moving-help services are entered onto a list that would be offered to independent Moving Companies, like putting your name in the Yellow Pages for movers.
+When you list your freelance independent moving-help contractor services on A Great Moving Crew's free Open Market Listing And Booking Help Site, your moving-help services are entered onto a list that would be offered to independent Moving Companies, like putting your name in the Yellow Pages for movers.
 This might result in independent Moving Companies offering you piecemeal individual job appointments as a freelance independent contractor.

-Job appointment offers to you from these moving companies would come in the form of a text message sent to you through AGMC's service describing the moving company's job appointment offer, with the moving company being hired by the customer for the job appointment being termed the "Lead Moving Company", or "Lead" (for short).
+Job appointment offers to you from these moving companies would come in the form of a text message sent to you through AGMC's service (from AGMC's phone number, 541 636-7386) describing the moving company's job appointment offer, with the moving company being hired by the customer for the job appointment being termed the "Lead Moving Company", or "Lead" (for short).
 If you are named in a job offer text it means the Lead Moving Company indicated in that text is offering to hire you as a freelance independent (moving help) contractor for that one job appointment.
-If you reply to one of these job offer texts with your indication of acceptance, you would be contracting to work as a freelance independent contractor, working directly for the Lead Moving Company of that job appointment, at the rates you pre-agreed upon, owed for your work on that job only by the Lead Moving Company.
+If you reply to one of these job offer texts with your indication of acceptance, you would be contracting to work as a freelance independent contractor, working directly for the Lead Moving Company of that job appointment, at the rates you pre-agreed upon, owed for your work on that job only by the Lead Moving Company, not AGMC.

 #3) AGMC'S RELATIONSHIP TO YOU